 Lungworm in dogs: causes, symptoms and treatment

 What is lungworm?

-- Reluctance to exercise
+- Lethargic, not wanting to play or exercise

 - Weight loss